Members of Staff

 Our Board of Trustees consists of qualified professional people who willingly give their services on a voluntary basis.
 They are responsible for the governance of Corton House Ltd in accordance with its Rules and Strategic Goals.
 Our Board has a wide- ranging and diverse background.
 If you feel you have skills which could enhance our team we would love to hear from you.

-Tom’s career started at PKF Gt Yarmouth, working for two years in Accounts Preparation whilst completing his AAT qualification.
-He moved directly onto his ACCA qualification, as he moved across into Financial Audit; simultaneously PKF merged with BDO.
-More change followed soon after as the regional offices were merged and the Norwich office become his permanent place of work.
-Over the next six years Tom progressed through the audit ranks at BDO, completing his ACCA in two and a half years with first time passes throughout.
-In this time he continued to develop his skills, lead audits across a huge variety of clients, markets and industries, as well as project managing Audit Teams.
-Tom worked with clients of all sizes and functions, and some highly recognisable names within Norwich.
-During the latter stages of his BDO career, he also took on the role of a Lead Tutor on numerous national training courses for new BDO graduates and starters.
+Tom’s career started in Finance, at PKF Gt Yarmouth, working for two years in Accounts Preparation whilst completing his AAT qualification.
+He moved directly onto his ACCA qualification, as he moved across into Financial Audit; over the next six years Tom progressed through the audit ranks, completing his ACCA in two and a half years with first time passes throughout.

 In early 2019 a change of career loomed, as Tom decided to make the popular move from Practice accountancy to Industry.
-Tom started his role at Corton House in June 2019, taking on the responsibility of the Accounts function and recruiting his new team.
+Tom started his role at Corton House in June 2019, as Head of Finance, and in January 2022 took on the role of General Manager.

-Qualifications - Maria has been a qualified yoga teacher with the British Wheel of Yoga for 10 years.
+Maria has been a qualified yoga teacher with the British Wheel of Yoga for 10 years.
 She specialises in yoga for the over 60's and for people with Parkinson's Disease.
 She also has a qualification in Psychology.
-She has completed several courses since joining Corton House including Dementia and Care of the Dying.
-Maria has recently completed her NVQ level 3 in Health and social care.
+She has completed several courses since joining Corton House in 2010 including Dementia and Care of the Dying.
+Maria has recently completed her NVQ level 3 in Health and Social Care.